venkeyz/roblox-fflags/help/how.md

 3. **Paste** in the **JSON**.
 4. **Save** and you're good to go!

-## :icon-questionm: Normal Roblox Bootstrapper How to Use:
+## :icon-question: Normal Roblox Bootstrapper How to Use:
 ###### You can also do Roblox Studio
 1. **Navigate** to your **Roblox Installation directory**.
 Typically found at `%localappdata%\Roblox\Versions\` or `C:\Program Files (x86)\Roblox\Versions`.
 2. **Identify** the folder `version-xxxxxxxxxxxxxxxx` ~~containing `RobloxPlayerBeta.exe`~~ **You can do this for Roblox Studio too.**